ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

     - Are movies from specific regions consistently longer or shorter?
     - Do viewers tend to prefer shorter or longer movies?

-7. How does language contribute to the diversity and evolution of films within the dataset?
-    - Which languages are most prevalent in the dataset?
-    - Are high performing genres associated with a particular set of languages?

 <br>